ume-uzuy/uzuy/README.md

 ## License

-yuzu is licensed under the GPLv3 (or any later version).
+uzuy is licensed under the GPLv3 (or any later version).
 Refer to the [LICENSE.txt](https://github.com/yuzu-emu/yuzu/blob/master/LICENSE.txt) file.